josiahls/lightbug_http/README.md

 ### Using the client

-Create a file, e.g `client.mojo` with the following code.
-Run `magic run mojo client.mojo` to execute the request to a given URL.
+Create a file, e.g., `client.mojo`, with the following code.
+Run `pixi run mojo client.mojo` to execute the request to a given URL.

 ```mojo
 from lightbug_http import *